lstejskal/adapi/README.md

 ## Unsupported AdWords services

-Following AdWords services are not supported by adapi at the moment.
-However, they will be implemented (this also serves as TODO list):
+Following AdWords services are not supported by adapi at the moment, and exist only on my TODO list:

 * Campaign Data Management
   * ConversionTrackerService